Swiftlane access control and intercom system review

 Compatibility and integration

-Both Openpath and Swiftlane integrate with OKTA, G Suite, Azure Active Directory, and Envoy for office and identity management.
-It’s important to note that Openpath is built on open API standards, making it easy to support limitless integrations with all your software, hardware, and apps.
-The ONVIF-compliant video platform connects seamlessly to leading video security and analytics providers, including Ava, Avigilon, Cisco Meraki, Milestone, and more.
+Both Avigilon Alta and Swiftlane integrate with OKTA, G Suite, Azure Active Directory and Envoy for office and identity management.
+It’s important to note that Avigilon Alta is built on open API standards, making it easy to support limitless integrations with all your software, hardware and apps.
+The ONVIF-compliant video platform connects seamlessly to leading video security and analytics providers, including Cisco Meraki, Milestone and more.

-The Openpath solution is also backward compatible with any legacy access control system, meaning you can install the Openpath Video Intercom and Smart Readers in your building, and still use your existing backend hardware.
-The Openpath Video Intercom Reader Pro is a multi-technology reader that supports a wide range of secure access methods, all on a single device.
+The Avigilon solution is also backward compatible with any legacy access control system, meaning you can install the Avigilon Video Intercom and Smart Readers in your building, and still use your existing backend hardware.
+The Avigilon Video Intercom Reader Pro is a multi-technology reader that supports a wide range of secure access methods, all on a single device.

 Access control and intercoms for enterprise organizations

 For enterprise clients looking for access control solutions, there are additional factors to take into account.
 For example, you need to be able to easily manage all your users and entries across multiple locations and buildings.
-Both Openpath and Swiftlane centralize enterprise management with the cloud-based dashboard.
-However, Openpath offers greater flexibility for scaling your operations.
-With Openpath, adding and removing doors is easy with modular controller hardware that supports any number of entries, from a single door to hundreds.
-Openpath also offers unified video and access control for parking garages and turnstiles, plus supports single-cab and destination dispatch elevator systems.
-To expand your access control system to interior doors as well, you’ll need a provider that integrates with wireless locks such as Schlage, ASSA ABLOY, and SALTO.
+Both Avigilon Alta and Swiftlane centralize enterprise management with the cloud-based dashboard.
+However, Avigilon Alta offers greater flexibility for scaling your operations.
+With Avigilon, adding and removing doors is easy with modular controller hardware that supports any number of entries, from a single door to hundreds.
+Avigilon Alta also offers unified video and access control for parking garages and turnstiles, plus supports single-cab and destination dispatch elevator systems.
+To expand your access control system to interior doors as well, you’ll need a provider that integrates with wireless locks such as Schlage, ASSA ABLOY and SALTO.
 At the time of this review, Swiftlane Access does not support wireless lock integration.

 When it comes to managing enterprise access control, look for features that help streamline your operations.
-Openpath’s premium software package has features built specifically for the enterprise customer.
+Avigilon Alta’s premium software package has features built specifically for the enterprise customer.
 The Rules Engine has a fast, easy-to-use editor, allowing you to automate processes throughout your system.
 With granular site permissions, you can customize privileges across all your building sites and spaces.
-For added safety and security, use Openpath’s award-winning Flexible Lockdown solution to proactively plan for different emergency scenarios.
+For added safety and security, use Avigilon Alta’s award-winning Flexible Lockdown solution to proactively plan for different emergency scenarios.

 COVID-19 access control features

 For businesses concerned with employee wellness, additional tools help streamline office safety measures.
 To adhere to social distancing guidelines, your access control should support occupancy tracking.
-Both Swiftlane and Openpath allow you to set capacity limits on individual readers, and automatically deny entries once the threshold has been reached.
-Swiftlane’s Health Check product (an additional dashboard and set of tools) includes ways to record and facilitate temperature checks, order PPE, and sign health waivers.
+Both Swiftlane and Avigilon Alta allow you to set capacity limits on individual readers and automatically deny entries once the threshold has been reached.
+Swiftlane’s Health Check product, an additional dashboard and set of tools, includes ways to record and facilitate temperature checks, order PPE and sign health waivers.

-Openpath’s COVID-19 safety features use integrations with 15+ partners to create a safer system with best-of-breed technology that enables health questionnaires, temperature screening, and on-site thermal camera scans.
+Avigilon Alta’s COVID-19 safety features use integrations with 15+ partners to create a safer system with best-of-breed technology that enables health questionnaires, temperature screening and on-site thermal camera scans.
 Thanks to the open platform, all your safety and wellness procedures are managed from a single interface.

 Best access control customer support

 The last thing you want with your access control is to have to wait around to address a security problem.
 That’s why having the best customer support is key.
-Openpath customer support teams are available 24/7 to answer questions and assist with any issues you may have.
-Plus, the cloud-based system allows the support team to check status at the device level, and troubleshoot hardware online, without having to be on-premises.
-Our team has a robust catalog of support articles available to help you, with detailed guides and instructions for getting started, setting up integrations, and how to configure the latest features.
+Avigilon customer support teams are available 24/7 to answer questions and assist with any issues you may have.
+Plus, the cloud-based system allows the support team to check status at the device level and troubleshoot hardware online without having to be on-site.
+Our team has a robust catalog of support articles available to help you, with detailed guides and instructions for getting started, setting up integrations and how to configure the latest features.

 Alternatives to Swiftlane access control and intercoms

 If Swiftlane isn’t the right video intercom and access control solution for your business, there are alternative systems available.
-Openpath offers a more complete access control solution, with built-in video and intercom capabilities.
-With 100% touchless access methods, scalable hardware, and an open API, Openpath lets you customize your security system to work exactly the way you want.
-The hands-free credentials are designed with the end-user in mind, ensuring a reliable, fast, and secure entry experience, every time.
-Because all Openpath Smart Readers and Video Readers are backward compatible, you have more flexibility in connecting with legacy systems, and can still use keycards and fobs alongside the mobile credentials.
-With advanced AI technology and seamless integration with leading providers, Openpath offers a future-proof access and intercom solution for businesses looking to build a more proactive security strategy.
+Avigilon offers a more complete access control solution, with built-in video and intercom capabilities.
+With 100% touchless access methods, scalable hardware and an open API, Avigilon lets you customize your security system to work exactly the way you want.
+The hands-free credentials are designed with the end-user in mind, ensuring a reliable, fast and secure entry experience, every time.
+Because all Avigilon Smart Readers and Video Readers are backward compatible, you have more flexibility in connecting with legacy systems and can still use key cards and fobs alongside the mobile credentials.
+With advanced AI technology and seamless integration with leading providers, Avigilon offers a future-proof access and intercom solution for businesses looking to build a more proactive security strategy.